 - Shapeways sells models as well as the printing service itself

-- The Cubify marketplace is designed to support their own 3D printer
+- 3D Systems Marketplace is designed to support their own 3D printer

 - About.com has also come up with a good list of best model marketplaces to sell 3D models